Skip to Content

 New York City drips with elegance and attending a cocktail party is a great way to get into the vibe as the countdown begins.

-Take your pick from a variety of different ticketed NYE events, or choose a more casual approach and walk into one of the city’s many festive cocktail bars and rooftop restaurants.
-(Links will be added closer to the time).
+Take your pick from a variety of different ticketed NYE events, or choose a more casual approach and visit one of the city’s many festive cocktail bars and rooftop restaurants.
+(Book ahead!)

 New York cocktails